Configuration Steps

 Step 6: (Optional): Deploy Internal Application Gateway

-Prerequisite - A subnet that can contains only Internal Application Gateway in the VMSS's VNET.
+Prerequisite - A subnet that can contain only Internal Application Gateway in the VMSS's VNET.
 This subnet is different from the one created in step 6.

 To deploy Internal Application Gateway: